What happens when generative AI models train recursively on each others' outputs?: How Today's Large-Scale Generative AI Models Are Trained

 Our literature review reveals that most of today's models follow a 3 step update process.
 First, models are {\bf pretrained} on a large corpus of data; then they are {\bf fine-tuned} to teach specific behaviors and/or to align them with human preferences.
 Finally, they are later {\bf updated}, either to teach new behaviors or update knowledge.
 As we describe these steps in detail below, we highlight specific realities or assumptions that have been largely overlooked or not made explicit by prior work.

-\para{Step 1: Pretraining.} Following well-established scaling laws linking model performance and dataset size~\cite{kaplan2020scaling}, today's large-scale generative AI models are trained on massive datasets often scraped from the internet.
-Early versions of GPT, Llama, and PaLM all report being trained on scraped datasets like Common Crawl, ArXiv, Github, Wikipedia, and/or Stack Exchange~\cite{touvron2023llama, chowdhery2023palm, brown2020language}.
-Table~\ref{tab:train-data} summarizes publicly documented use of scraped internet data in model training.
+\para{Step 1: Pretraining.} Following well-established scaling laws linking model performance and dataset size~\citep{kaplan2020scaling}, today's large-scale generative AI models are trained on massive datasets often scraped from the internet.
+Early versions of GPT, Llama, and PaLM all report being trained on scraped datasets like Common Crawl, ArXiv, Github, Wikipedia, and/or Stack Exchange~\citep{touvron2023llama, chowdhery2023palm, brown2020language}\textemdash see Table~\ref{tab:train-data} for an overview.

 \begin{callout} {\bf Reality}: large-scale genAI models are pretrained on internet-scraped datasets. \end{callout}